Newsletter March 2011

 For anyone thinking of joining ATP Members (to learn how to shoot stock, weddings and/or start your own business and earn money with your camera), I am reducing the joining fee from today to just $45 (normally $65) for the rest of March 2011 so please tell your friends.

 Come and join our super-friendly community of photographers and see for yourself how you can not only improve your photography, but earn from it too!
-Offer ends 31st March 2011.
+Offer ends 31st March 2011 (now ended).

 Advanced Camera Services